 - 3. How does the utility model registration procedure work?

 The application of the utility model has the same content as the patent application (description of the invention, patent claims and abstract and drawings, if necessary) and the same provisions of the Act apply to it as to the patent application.
-To submit an application for a utility model, it is necessary to submit a completed UM-1 form to the Office, evidence of payment of administrative fees and the procedural charges and the text of the application in accordance with Articles 34 to 38 and 40 of the Patent Act or Articles 12 to 16 of the Patent Regulations.
-For assistance, please refer to an example of a correctly completed form UM-1, an example of payment slips of procedural charges and administrative fees, and an example of a correctly written application for a fictional invention.
+To submit an application for a utility model, it is necessary to submit a completed UM-1 form to the Office, evidence of payment of procedural costs and the text of the application in accordance with Articles 34 to 38 and 40 of the Patent Act or Articles 12 to 16 of the Patent Regulations.
+For assistance, please refer to an example of a correctly completed form UM-1, an example of payment slips for fees, and an example of a correctly written application for a fictional invention.
 The difference in relation to the patent application is in the allowed number of patent claims, which is limited to 10 in the utility model application.
 Novelty, inventive step and industrial applicability are not examined, and the utility model application is not published but the registered right.

 The registration procedure is short because the application is not examined or published, but after the formal examination a decision is made on the registration or rejection of the application of the utility model, so that the whole procedure can be realized within a few months from the date of application.

 - 6. Can patentability of the utility model be examined?